DigiNode-Tools/diginode-tools/README.md

 ## Release Notes

-DigiNode Tools v0.4.1
+DigiNode Tools v0.4.1 - 2022-07-17
-- Somethings
+- Fix: Improve DigiByte locate menu during Status Monitor startup

 DigiNode Tools v0.4.0 - 2022-07-17
 - Fix: Uninstall now prompts to remove DigiByte Core and the DigiByte blockchain only if they are present